epics-docs/how-tos/getting-started/installation-windows.rst

 ﻿Installation on Windows
 =======================================

-What is EPICS about?
+Introduction
 -----------------------------------
 We assume that you know more or less what EPICS is.
-Here we want to start from scratch and get to the point where we have a working server, then you get on other how-tos to take you further.
+You can get basic idea from https://epics-controls.org/about-epics/.
+Here we want to start from scratch on windows system and get to the point where we have a working server, then you get on other how-tos to take you further.

 Prepare your system
 -------------------

-You need ``make``, ``c++`` and ``libreadline`` to compile from source.
+You Need 'C++ Libraries', 'GNU make'  and 'GCC' to compile from source.
 On Windows these dependencies can be installed by using msys2 tool.
 This tool is available windows 7 onwards only.
-Currently this Installation is tested only on windows 8.1.
+Currently this procedure is verified on windows 8.1 (64 bit).
 It should work for all the version of windows.
-In case we test it for other version, We will update the document.
+In case we test it for other versions, We will update the document.

 Install Tools
 -------------------